 The 2019 Labrador Bakeapple Festival takes place along the southern Labrador coast throughout the middle of August during prime bakeapple picking season.

 19: THE OLDEST FESTIVAL AND SPORTING EVENT IN NORTH AMERICA, THE ST. JOHN’S ROYAL REGATTA FESTIVAL

 If you’ve ever wondered what the oldest running festival is in North America, it’s the St. John’s Newfoundland Royal Regatta Festival.
-This festival and annual sporting event has been running each year since September 22nd 1816.
+This festival and the annual sporting event has been running each year since September 22nd, 1816.
 The 2019 St. John’s Regatta Festival will be the 203rd anniversary of this historic St. John’s summer festival.
-The Regatta Festival was originally started to honor the coronation of King George the Third.
+The Regatta Festival was originally started to honour the coronation of King George the Third.
 The St. John’s Regatta is a rowing race that takes place on Quidi Vidi Lake in St John’s.
 What’s great about the St. John’s Regatta is even if you’re not into rowing you’re going to have a great time.
 The Regatta Festival is packed with entertainment including games, gambling, international food tents, (including amazing Indian food which we can’t seem to get enough of), activities for kids, music, clowns, buskers, and performers of every type.
-It’s even an official holiday in the town of St. John’s, so all the businesses shut down for the day and more than 50,000 locals swarm to Quidi Vidi lake for a day of fun.
+It’s even an official holiday in the town of St. John’s, so all the businesses shut down for the day and more than 50,000 locals swarm to Quidi Vidi Lake for a day of fun.